ibm-cloud-docs/text-to-speech-data/voices.md

 ## Supported languages and voices
 {: #languageVoices}

-Table 1 lists the voices that are available for each language and dialect.
+Table 1 lists and provides audio samples for the voices that are available for each language and dialect.
 All voices are [Neural voices](#neuralVoices).
-If you omit the optional `voice` parameter from a request, the service uses `en-US_MichaelV3Voice` by default.
+If you omit the optional `voice` parameter from a synthesis request, the service uses `en-US_MichaelV3Voice` by default.

 <table style="width:100%">
   <caption>Table 1.
 Supported languages and voices</caption>